 Actionable steps & tips for a successful compensation review process

-Regular compensation reviews (or salary reviews) ensure a company’s compensation plan still reflects its compensation philosophy and is up-to-date with shifting markets.
+Regular compensation reviews (or salary reviews) ensure that an organization’s compensation plan is still consistent with its philosophy and is up-to-date with shifting markets and legislation.
 In this comprehensive guide, we’ll take an in-depth look at the steps you should take during the salary review process; we’ll also share best-practice tips for your next compensation review cycle.

 6 steps to conducting a fair compensation review